mkreitze/libFBCAGen/README.md

 ```
 It should be noted that the 'connectivity' described by F is too arbtirary to generate efficent code for.
 To get around this, F is considered by default to be a torus of 100 cells in width and 100 cells in length with each cell connected to its first degree Von Neumann neighbour.

-Additionally, L_0 has not been defined yet as we need to define the data structres that represent cells and FBCA.
+Additionally, L_0 has not been defined yet as we need to define the data structures for cells and FBCA as well as a generating function.

 # FBCA represntation
 class CACell:
     state=0
     score=0

-# Data structures #
+# # Data structures

 As mentioned earlier, FBCA have five defining features.
 While these five defining features are required to specify a FBCA, it is also useful to know what the FBCA ends up as.
 This is represented by its L_g (more commonly known as its final image or _resulting level-map_).
 These levelmaps are usually classified into different 'behaviours' leading to a quantity known as behaviourNum to record which behaviour a level-map is similar to.
 This leads to the following data structure being used to define a FBCA.